Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Polynomial time algorithm

-Since the number of blocking edges grows exponentially from layer to layer, an immediate consequence of Lemma~\ref{lem:expgrowth1} is that the total number of layers in the alternating tree at any step in the algorithm is at most $O(\log |\cP|).$ This means that we have to encounter a collapse operation after at most logarithmatically many iterative steps.
-Since our collapse operation updates a constant fraction ($\mu = 1/500$) of the players in $P_i$ when layer $L_i$ is collapsed, intuitively we make large progress whenever we update $M$ during a collapse step.
+Since the number of blocking edges grows exponentially as a function of the layer index, an immediate consequence of Lemma~\ref{lem:expgrowth1} is that the total number of layers in the list $\cL$ at any step in the algorithm is at most $O(\log |\cP|).$ This means that we have to satisfy the condition in the while-loop of the collapse phase after at most logarithmically many iterative steps.
+When this happens, Algorithm~\ref{alg1} selects the smallest $t$ satisfying the condition and then proceeds to update $A_{t+1}$ and $B_t$.
+Note that, by the condition of the while-loop, and since each edge in $I_{t+1}$ will be updated in the for-loop (using the third invariant), a constant fraction (at least $\mu$ as defined in (\ref{eqn:parametersforsimplealgo})) of the edges in $B_t$ are removed.
+We refer to these steps of the algorithm as the collapse of layer $t$.
+Furthermore, due to the algorithm's first invariant, we know that the edges that compose $I_{t+1}$ are pairwise disjoint; therefore, we are able to insert all of them simultaneously into our matching, which means that the size of our matching does not decrease during the collapse operation.
+On the contrary, if $p_0$ is part of the edges that are inserted into $M$, then we have actually achieved to extend our matching $M$.
+Intuitively we make large progress whenever we update $M$ during the collapse of a layer.
 We prove this by maintaining a signature vector $s := (s_0,\dots,s_\ell,\infty)$ during the execution of the algorithm, where

 \begin{lemma} The signature vector always reduces in lexicographic value across each iterative step, and the coordinates of the signature vector are always non-decreasing, i.e., $s_0 \leq s_1\dots \leq s_\ell$. \end{lemma}